eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 // Specifies the type of proof to be included in the credential issuance request.
 // This can be one of the following, depending on the credential issuer's requirements and the wallet's capabilities:
 // - ProofSpecification.NoProof: No proof is included in the request.
+// - ProofSpecification.JwtProofsWithoutKeyAttestation: JWT-based proofs without key attestation, requires a BatchSigner for JwtBindingKey;
-// - ProofSpecification.JwtProof: JWT-based proof with key attestation, requires a Signer for KeyAttestationJWT; Signer must correspond to the first attested key of the KeyAttestationJWT per ETSI TS 119 472-3 V1.1.1.
+// - ProofSpecification.JwtProofWithKeyAttestation: JWT-based proof with key attestation, requires a Signer for KeyAttestationJWT; Signer must correspond to the first attested key of the KeyAttestationJWT per ETSI TS 119 472-3 V1.1.1.
 // - ProofSpecification.AttestationProof: Uses a pre-generated KeyAttestationJWT as proof.
 val proofSpecification: ProofSpecification = ...